millord/typescript100daysChallenge/README.md

 # TypeScript - Algorithms 100 days of challenge
-100 days of challenge doing algorithms with TypeScript.
+100 days challenge doing algorithms with TypeScript.

 ## I will commit 1 algorithm in TypeScript everyday.